-Students learning at the Stolac Stone and Wood Carving Workshops

-3. Education

-A number of more formal educational activities will supplement the practical aspects of the school.
+Students learning at the Stolac Stone and Wood Carving Workshops 3.
+Education A number of more formal educational activities will supplement the practical aspects of the school.
 They will include lectures, seminars, and discussions on various aspects of the contemporary world, cultural heritage, the sources of conflict and the abuse of religious and ethnic identities, interfaith and intercultural dialogue and tolerance, democratic plurality and social cohesion, and the ways in which a critical encounter with the past can promote a deepening of modern ways of life.
-Some of these lectures will take the form of participation in the proceedings of the International Conference on Unity and Plurality in Europe organised concurrently in Mostar by IFB.
-The participants will be introduced to traditionalist, anthropological, ecological, environmentalist, and conservationist approaches to recapturing the art of living.
+Some of these lectures will take the form of participation in the proceedings of the International Conference on Unity and Plurality in Europe organised concurrently in Mostar by International Forum Bosnia.
+Participants will be introduced to traditionalist, anthropological, ecological, environmentalist, and conservationist approaches to recapturing the art of living.
 In particular, they will consider the need for memory and the fair and balanced memorialisation of injustice for the purposes of reconciliation and coexistence as part of a balance life in a plural society.
 A particular emphasis will be placed on the balance between personal, group, and institutional responsibility for social injustice and for social reconstruction.
 These workshops will be led by experienced academics and activists.
-In previous years this has included committed academics from Sarajevo, France, Ireland, Great Britain, the United States, as well as leading members of human rights organizations from Bosnia, Croatia and Serbia.
+In previous years, this has included committed academics from Sarajevo, France, Ireland, Great Britain, the United States, as well as leading members of human rights organizations from Bosnia, Croatia and Serbia.
+In this way, young participants are provided an opportunity to develop their understanding of and apply tolerance in discussion, while at the same time gaining a deeper understanding of their own background through discussion and solidarity with others.
+The educational component will also involve films, site visits, and exhibitions.
+4. Recreation Recreational activities are an integral part of the summer school programme.
+They will include poetry readings, dancing, and music and form an extension to the educational aspects of the programme in order to promote community and fellow feeling.
+There will be workshops on archery and falconry, building on the successful introduction of these activities in previous years.
+Participants will be invited to add their own suggestions.
+Their creativity will be rewarded.
+As in previous years, a number of outings is also planned.
+Provisional day trips include: - Neum (a Bosnian coastal resort), - Međugorje, Mostar, Blagaj, Sarajevo, - Žitomislići, Počitelj, - Trebinje.